filipwasil/fillwave/examples/editor/README.md

 to build on linux you must run script: <br />

 ```
-build_windows_msvc_InterActiveDemo.bat PATH_TO_QT
+build_windows_msvc_editor.bat PATH_TO_QT
 ```

 You must provide path to QT for example:

 ```
-build_windows_msvc_InterActiveDemo.bat C:/Qt/5.8/msvc2015_64
+build_windows_msvc_editor.bat C:/Qt/5.8/msvc2015_64
 ```
-After scripts ends  you should go to build_InteractiveDemo/Debug folder.
-You should find there fillwaveInteractiveDemo.exe. <br />
+After scripts ends  you should go to build_editor/Debug folder.
+You should find there fillwaveEditor.exe. <br />
 Occasionally, ucrtbased.dll can be missing, in that case you must find and copy to Debug folder this .dll from Program Files (x86)\Windows Kits,
 You must choose correct version for example for windows 10 and x64 path is: <br />